-So you probably don’t need me to twist your arm to travel to Italy and eat some food.
-And while this world-famous cuisine has gut busters like veal parmesan and lasagna, it also contains a fantastic variety of nutritious options.
-We’ve listed some healthy Italian food to eat on your next trip or make at home.
+Italian food, just like all cuisines, is best eaten in their home countries so, of course, we recommend you to travel to Italy and eat some food.
+And while this world-famous cuisine has gut-busters like veal parmesan and lasagna, it also contains a fantastic variety of nutritious options.
+Here Health Fitness Revolution has listed some healthy Italian food to eat on your next trip or to even make at home.

 Extra Virgin Olive Oil

 You know what goes great with handmade pasta?
 Olive oil.
 And a good dressing for those garden-fresh vegetables?
 Olive oil.
 A way to intensify the flavor of the day’s catch.
 You guessed it.
 Olive oil is like the DNA of Italian cuisine.
 Everything is built around it.
 Not only does a small amount provide immense rewards in terms of taste and texture, but it is incredibly healthy for you.